-BAYONNE, N.J., Dec.
-21, 2015 (GLOBE NEWSWIRE) -- BCB Bancorp, Inc., Bayonne, N.J.
-(NASDAQ:BCBP), announced that the Board of Directors has unanimously approved a cash dividend of $150.00 for each share of its Series A, Series B and Series C 6.00% Noncumulative Perpetual Preferred Stock to be paid to preferred stock shareholders of record on January 1, 2016.
-The cash dividend is payable on January 15th, 2016.
+BAYONNE, N.J., March 23, 2016 (GLOBE NEWSWIRE) -- BCB Bancorp, Inc., Bayonne, N.J.
+(NASDAQ:BCBP), announced that the Board of Directors has unanimously approved a cash dividend of $150.00 for each share of its Series A, Series B and Series C 6.00% Noncumulative Perpetual Preferred Stock to be paid to preferred stock shareholders of record on April 1st, 2016.
+The cash dividend is payable on April 15th, 2016.
 The dividend represents a 6.00% yield based on the Preferred Stock’s face value of $10,000.
-Thomas Coughlin, CEO commented that, “This marks the eleventh dividend on our Series A Preferred Stock Issuance, eighth dividend on our Series B Preferred Stock Issuance and the second dividend on our Series C Preferred Stock Issuance.
-The capital raised through these three issuances has afforded us the opportunity to continue to grow and strengthen our balance sheet while we continue to explore and execute initiatives that have the potential to increase franchise and shareholder value.”
+Thomas Coughlin, CEO, commented that, “This marks the twelfth dividend on our Series A Preferred Stock Issuance, ninth dividend on our Series B Preferred Stock Issuance and the third dividend on our Series C Preferred Stock Issuance.
+The capital raised through these three issuances has allowed us to continue growing and fortifying our balance sheet as we continue to execute our strategic plan for the benefit of our franchise and our shareholders.

 Forward-looking Statements and Associated Risk Factors

 This release, like many written and oral communications presented by BCB Bancorp, Inc., and our authorized officers, may contain certain forward-looking statements regarding our prospective performance and strategies within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995, and are including this statement for purposes of said safe harbor provisions.